Casablanca Fan Company: Innovations

 In 1979, Casablanca introduced their Silent-Flex flywheel to replace the milled-aluminum flywheels they had been using prior.
 The Silent-Flex flywheel was a double-torus made of soft rubber with die-cast zinc reinforcements that acted as a shock absorber to virtually eliminate the transmission of vibration and noise from the fan's motor to the blades.

 In 1981, Casablanca introduced the Slumber-Quiet system, which had a 3-way pull chain switch that controlled both the fan motor and an optional light kit, and a variable speed dial to adjust the fan's speed.
 This system was discontinued in 1985 and replaced with a variation of the system known as Slumber-Five, which had five fixed speeds controlled by a stepped potentiometer rather than a fully variable speed dial.
 Slumber-Five was discontinued after the 1985 model year.

 Also in 1981, Casablanca introduced their Hang-Tru mounting system, which utilized a self-supporting ceiling canopy fastened to the junction box by four long, heavy-duty screws.
 The fan rested on a ball-and-socket joint and could be mounted on a ceiling angled up to 45 degrees.
+This number would ultimately be brought down to 32 degrees after multiple design changes and structural modifications.

 In 1983, Casablanca introduced the world's first computerized ceiling fan control, called Inteli•Touch.
 The Inteli•Touch system was marketed as being easy to install, as the fan easily replaced a standard two-wire ceiling-mounted lighting fixture, and the wall control unit replaced a standard two-wire wall toggle switch.
-The Inteli•Touch control included a PC board mounted inside the fan's housing with a small piezo buzzer to emit electronic beeps to verify fan functions, and a wall control, which fed the PC board commands via coded electrical signals through home's wiring.
+The Inteli•Touch control included a PC board mounted inside the fan's switch housing with a small piezo buzzer to emit electronic beeps to verify fan functions, and a wall control, which fed the PC board commands via coded electrical signals through the home's wiring.
+By 1987, the PC board would be moved to inside the fan’s main housing, which would allow a smaller switch housing, and more space inside for light fixtures.
 The control was innovative because it offered complete control of the fan and light functions independently of each other without the need for additional wiring in the walls of the house, and also for the several programs that could completely automate the ceiling fan, including: